Getting StartedDockerAutomating Docker Deployments

 Flightcontrol provides a build system for projects using either Nixpacks or Dockerfiles to create the build.
 However, if you have a continuous integration system that builds your Docker images, you can use Flightcontrol to provision your AWS infrastruture and continously deploy those images into your AWS account.

-Flightcontrol supports Deploy Hooks (opens in a new tab), which are webhooks your applications can use to trigger a deployment with Flightcontrol.
+Flightcontrol supports Deploy Hooks, which are webhooks your applications can use to trigger a deployment with Flightcontrol.

 Creating a Deploy Hook